light-and-ray/Minimalistic-Comfy-Wrapper-WebUI/Readme.md

 1. Better queues: you can change the order of tasks, pause/resume the queue, and don't worry closing Comfy / rebooting your PC during generations
 1. Prompt presets: save your favorite prompts in presets next to the input fields, and retrieve them in 1 click
 1. Built-in minimalist image editor, that allows you to add visual prompts to image editing model, or crop/rotate the image
+1. Mobile friendly UI.
+You can use it in browser or as PWA app over local network.
+Read [this](/docs/pwaAndSecureContext.md) for details

 Don't hesitate to report any issues.
 Leave a star ⭐ on GitHub if you like this project